 North America’s 19th-largest metropolis has its third- (or fourth-*) busiest subway.
-And the Montreal Metro is not just a successful system, it’s an iconic one, with its rubber-tired railcars (based on Paris, of course) and historically, at least, a unique map.
-But Montreal is about to get a whole new rapid transit system.
-The Réseau express métropolitain (Metropolitan Express Network), or REM, will use driverless trains like Vancouver’s Skytrain and Honolulu’s HART, and will take advantage of existing commuter rail right-of-way to extend deep into the suburbs.
-Before long, Metro, including a planned extension of the Blue Line, and REM, including the newly announced REM de l’Est, should total 109 miles combined, with 118 stations. (* As in other areas, Montreal competes with Toronto for this title.)
+And the Montréal Metro is not just a successful system, it’s an iconic one, with its rubber-tired railcars (based on Paris, of course) and historically, at least, a unique map.
+But Montréal is about to get a whole new rapid transit system.
+The Réseau express métropolitain (Metropolitan Express Network), or REM, will use driverless light metro trains like Vancouver’s Skytrain and Honolulu’s HART, and will take advantage of existing commuter rail right-of-way to extend deep into the suburbs.
+Before long, Metro, including a planned extension of the Blue Line, and REM together should total 109 miles with 118 stations — if, that is, REM de l’Est is built in something close to its originally proposed form. (* As in other areas, Montréal competes with Toronto for this title.)

 NOTES ON DESIGN